h-griffin/dnd-notes/grimmhaus/lore.md

 ## dread
 - untimate evil
 - dread seed in taloa (continent in the west)
+    - session#19 shaza el absorbs dread seed, shrinks to a doll to be taken to city of dys
 - can only be unmade using the dream shard
-- dread/malakor destoryed with flame of valor
+- dread/malakor destoryed with pure fire or flame of valor

 ## aetheric shard
 - Magic Shard